-As seen from above, the breakdown gives you five strong questions which you are suppose to answer.
+As seen above, the breakdown gives you five strong questions which you are supposed to answer.

-For this reason, educareguide will offer you suggesting solution or answers to all of the questions above.
+For this reason, educareguide will offer you suggestions, solutions, or answers to all of the questions above.

 Therefore, I want you to pay attention and read the response to the above questions below:

 1 Outline And Explain The Different Stages Of The Budgeting Process

 The following are the stages of the budgeting process:

 Planning of the process.

 It involves the identification of the individuals who would be involved in the preparation of the budget and the coordination of their various efforts.

 At this stage also the duration of the budget is set while the period of preparing the budget is also determined.